 Here π is the growth rate in the price index between t - 1 and t that is consistent with the inflation aim of the central bank.
 An annual inflation target of say 2 percent would thus imply $\pi = 2/400 = 0.005$ as the model will be parameterized and estimated on quarterly data.
-In the remaining of the paper we refer to π when we talk about the inflation target.
+In the remaining of the paper, we use the term "inflation target" (without further qualifications) to refer to parameter π in the interest rate rule.